Nikhil-K-Singh/FilePilot/README.md

 # 🗂️ FilePilot

 A modern terminal-based file explorer with powerful file sharing capabilities.
-Navigate your filesystem with ease and instantly share files across your network with a beautiful web interface.
+Navigate your filesystem with ease and instantly share files across your network with a beautiful web interface featuring QR codes for mobile access.

 <img width="1650" height="1050" alt="Screenshot 2025-07-30 at 9 34 29 PM" src="https://github.com/user-attachments/assets/5cb6a988-e277-4f58-bbdb-a46e66202854" />